catarinam93/K-NN-Enhancement/README.md

 # K-NN-Enhancement
-Assignment of the course Machine Learning I (2nd year, 2nd semester)
+Assignment of the course Machine Learning I (BSc in Artificial Intelligence and Data Science 2nd year, 2nd semester)

 ## A little context
 ### Goal of the work